Sachan05/Notes/Non-DSA Notes/HLD Notes/2 - System Design - Caching.md

 * if the same data is stored in multiple places, or same cache in multiple servers, it leads to increased inconsistency in data and wastage of space.
 In such case, we can use global cache like reddis. like when you want to store some common data as cache.
 * Reddis can be used as local cache or app cache or global cache. its just a key value type of cache.
-* TTL may be good where *eventual consistency is required like total no of views or like on post or video but in cases like banking it may not be a good idea.